RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/memory-management.md

 ## What happens when Redis Enterprise Software is low on RAM?

-If a node is low on RAM, RS follows this mitigation flow:
+If a node is low on RAM, RS follows this order of priority:

 1. If there are other nodes available, RS migrates shards to other nodes.
 2. If the eviction policy allows eviction, RS causes shards to release memory,